KueTone/kuetone.github.io/README.md

 # Portfolio Website

-Personal Website showcasing my skills and abilities through projects
+Welcome to my github repository for my portfolio website where I provide a brief showcase of my skills as well as my current and future projects.

 Initial Setup:
 https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages